JJBR13/Justin-Brown-milestone-project-one/README.md

 - This is [.html](https://github.com/JJBR13/Justin-Brown-milestone-project-one/blob/main/404.html) file that has been created and customised to enable the userer to navigate back to the hompage if an error happens when navigating the site.
 -This features in-line CSS styling and a simple link back to the hompage.
 By having inline styling in there is any issue relates to stlye.css file or bootstrap documentations this page still be active and within selected style.

+### Page creation for form submission

+- To allow for a better user experience, the creation of contact-submission.html & sign-up-complete.html were created.
+This allowed for the user to eaily see the forms had been completed and return back to the homepage decreacing website bounce rate, and continuing the session.

 ## Current Features